sxdjt/ch-flexreport-backup/README.md

 ### Report JSON Contents

-Each JSON file contains complete report details:
+Each JSON file contains complete JSON and SQL blob that can be used to restore a FlexReport.
+Copy/paste the blob in to the FlexReports editor.
-- Report metadata (name, creator, last updated)
-- SQL statement
-- Dataset information
-- Data granularity settings
-- Time range configuration
-- Tag backlinking settings

 ## Exit Codes